bcgov/namex/api/report-templates/emails/approved-modernized.md

 # Results of your Name Request

 Your Name Request is **approved**.
-Follow the steps below to register a business with this name.
-If the name request expires before the business is registered, a new name request will be required.
+Follow the steps below to complete your application with this name.
+If the name request expires before application is completed, a new name request will be required.

 ---